Yes, LED holiday lights save energy. Up to 75% less energy than the old-fashioned kind, according to the U.S. government’s Energy Star program.

 Safety wise, you shouldn’t connect more than three traditional light strings, but you can connect at least 10 with LEDs and up to 87 in some cases, totaling a whopping 1,500 feet, Choi says.
 So blow your neighbor's display away by cocooning your house in lights:

 - You won’t have to buy as many extension cords.

 - You can take your holiday lighting display further away from the outlet.

-5. LED lights reduce the risk of fire.
 They stay cooler than incandescent bulbs, according to Energy Star.

 Some people stick with their old lights because they don’t like the brighter hue that white LED holiday lights emit.
 But manufacturers now offer a “warm white” bulb that more closely mimics the glow of an incandescent light.
 Be sure to read the label to choose a bright or warm white and to ensure what you’re purchasing is Energy Star-certified.